keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 Polymorphic variants in OCaml have many use cases.
 But just this one use case makes the language stand out from the others.
-I often miss higher-kinded types, or type classes, but I have hard time imagining my daily work without being able to handle error this way: composing error-returning functions effortlessly and with full type safety.
+I often miss higher-kinded types or type classes.
+Still, I have hard time imagining my daily work without being able to handle error this way: composing error-returning functions effortlessly and with full type safety.

 I would like to encourage library authors (including standard library authors) to use this error-handling approach as the default one, so we can take error-returning functions from different libraries and compose them freely.

-In a follow-up article I will talk in detail about this approach and introduce a few useful patterns around it.
+In a follow-up article I will discuss this approach futher and introduce a few useful patterns around it.

 ## Resources